numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: int PyArray_CastTo(PyArrayObject* out, PyArrayObject* in)

+    Deprecated, PyArray_CopyInto handles the casting for NumPy 1.6 and later.

     Cast the elements of the array *in* into the array *out*.
 The output array should be writeable, have an integer-multiple of the number of elements in the input array (more than one copy can be